-Blend your passion for computer science with your inclinations toward entrepreneurship with this innovative computer science and business degree program at Grand Canyon University.
-The Bachelor of Science in Computer Science with an Emphasis in Business Entrepreneurship degree empowers students to plan, design and optimize technology while instilling a wide range of skills in project management and business entrepreneurism.
+Blend your passion for computer science with your inclinations toward entrepreneurship with this innovative computer science degree with a business entrepreneurship emphasis.
+The Bachelor of Science in Computer Science with an Emphasis in Business Entrepreneurship degree at Grand Canyon University (GCU) teaches you to plan, design and optimize technology while instilling a wide range of skills in project management and business entrepreneurism.

-This BS in computer science and business entrepreneurship degree combines purpose-driven classroom instruction with practical project experience.
-This gives GCU graduates the foundational knowledge and real-world application skills they need to succeed, including sharp critical thinking skills, professional communication abilities and ethical servant leadership skills.
+The program combines purpose-driven classroom instruction with practical project experience.
+This imparts graduates the foundational knowledge and hands-on application skills necessary in the business and computer science industry, including sharp critical thinking skills, professional communication abilities and ethical servant leadership skills.

-Discover Careers in Computer Science and Business Entrepreneurship
+Combine Computer Science and Business Major Entrepreneurship Topics

 - Computer programmer